 We consider that a target bug is detected if a unit test execution that violates an assertion covers one of the buggy statements in a target unit.
-To identify the buggy statements, we have manually analyzed all crash bug-fix commits of the all subsequent releases of the target program versions included in SIR and SPEC2006 benchmark programs.
+To identify the buggy statements, we have manually analyzed all crash bug-fix commits of all subsequent releases of the target program versions in SIR and SPEC2006 benchmarks.
 We consider that a statement s of a target program is a buggy statement if s corresponds to the changed/fixed statements in a crash bug-fix commit.

 We analyze alarms reported by the alarm filtering strategy (Sect.
 3.5).
-For true alarms, we count a number of violated assert statements which satisfy all of the following conditions:
+For true alarms, we count a number of violated assert statements which satisfy the following conditions:

-- There exists a unit test execution that covers a buggy statement and violates an assert statement in a target function. - We can confirm that the unit test execution is feasible at system level by manually creating a system-level test that includes the unit test execution and violates the assert statement.
+- There exists a unit test execution σf v that covers a buggy statement and violates an assert statement in a target function f. - We can confirm that $\sigma{fv}$ is feasible at system level by manually creating a system-level test that includes $\sigma{fv}$ and violates the assert statement (we compared execution traces of $\sigma{fv}$ and a corresponding system test using gdb).